-At April 30, 2021, the total outstanding \$1.3 million (\$0.6 million and CAD\$0.9 million) promissory notes are due to three related party lenders.
-During the year ended April 30, 2021:
+At July 31, 2021, promissory notes totaling \$1.3 million are due to three related party lenders.
+During the three months ended July 31, 2021:

-- the Chief Executive Officer / Chairman of the Company lent an additional CAD\$0.5 million to the Company, bearing interest at 5% per annum, with CAD\$0.1 million being repaid in the period (the outstanding \$0.5 million (CAD\$0.7 million) promissory note is secured and payable on demand); - another director of the Company lent an additional CAD\$0.1 million to the Company, bearing interest at 5% per annum (the outstanding \$0.2 million (CAD\$0.2 million) promissory note is unsecured and payable on demand); and - a relative of the Chief Executive Officer / Chairman of the Company lent an additional \$0.6 million to the Company, bearing interest at 11% per annum (the outstanding \$0.6 million promissory note is secured and payable on demand).
-During the year ended April 30, 2021, a \$0.4 million (CAD\$0.5 million) promissory note was repaid to the relative of the Chief Executive Officer / Chairman of the Company.
+- the Chief Executive Officer / Chairman of the Company was repaid CAD\$0.1 million (the outstanding \$0.5 million (CAD\$0.6 million) promissory note is payable on demand and secured); - another director of the Company lent an additional CAD\$0.1 million to the Company, bearing interest at 5% per annum (the outstanding \$0.3 million (CAD\$0.4 million) promissory note is unsecured and payable on demand); and - a relative of the Chief Executive Officer / Chairman of the Company holds a \$0.6 million promissory note payable by the Company, bearing interest at 11% per annum (the outstanding \$0.6 million promissory note is payable on demand and secured).